 let’s start with AYA.

-Ashtanga Yoga Arona was born in October 2017. we founded this project/space with a dream: to promote inner evolutions and revolutions, to share experience and knowledge, to do research, to hold space for practice and to make room for safe and inclusive gatherings. every morning people living around Lake Maggiore and in surrounding towns come to practice - alone but together - in a Mysore room. this is our base, where we are committed to daily teaching and practicing.
+Ashtanga Yoga Arona was born in October 2017. we founded this project/space with a dream: to promote inner evolutions and revolutions, to share experience and knowledge, to do research, to hold space for practice and to make room for safe and inclusive gatherings. every morning people living around Lake Maggiore and in surrounding towns come to practice - alone but together - in a Mysore room. this is our base for now, where we are committed to daily teaching and practicing.

 our shala is rooted in a small town, even though it is held by two ex-big-city-dwellers. living outside the big city has been a personal/couple experiment where opening a shala in a place of a different scale became a sociological exercise, an architecture project and a new quiet life that remains enriched by what big cities represent to us. it is still a work in progress, one that has already seen many smiles (and healing tears) and samasthitihs.